Families of UIA passengers killed by Iranian terrorists awarded $84M

-Ontario’s Superior Court awarded C$107 million (US$84 million) to the relatives of 6 passengers who were killed when Iranian Islamic Revolutionary Guards Corps (IRGC) terrorists shot down a Ukraine International Airlines Flight PS752 shortly after takeoff from Tehran Imam Khomeini International Airport on January 8, 2020.
+Ontario’s Superior Court awarded C$107 million (US$84 million) to the relatives of 6 passengers who were killed when Iranian Islamic Revolutionary Guards Corps (IRGC) terrorists shot down a Ukraine International Airlines Flight PS752 shortly after takeoff from Tehran’s Imam Khomeini International Airport on January 8, 2020.

 A lawyer for the victims, announced the ruling today, vowing to go after Iranian assets in Canada and abroad to obtain the judgement.
 Justice Edward Belobaba of Ontario’s Superior Court had issued the ruling in a default judgement on December 31.